New insights and perspectives on the natural gradient method: Computational Aspects of the Natural Gradient and Connections to the Generalized Gauss-Newton Matrix

-As we shall see in the remainder of this section, the connections between the GGN and the Fisher run deeper than just similar expressions and similar algorithms for computing matrix-vector products.
+As we shall see in this subsection, the connections between the GGN and Fisher run deeper than just similar expressions and algorithms for computing matrix-vector products.

-In \citet{ng_adaptive} it was shown that if the density function of $R_{y|z}$ has the form $r(y|z) = \prod_{j=1}^m c( y_j - z_j )$ where $c(a)$ is some univariate density function over $\Real$, then $F$ is equal to a re-scaled\footnote{Where the re-scaling constant is determined by properties of $c(a)$.} version of the classical Gauss-Newton matrix for non-linear least squares, with regression function given by $f$.
-And in particular, the choice $c(a) = \frac{1}{2} a^2$ turns the learning problem into exactly non-linear least squares, and $F$ into precisely the classical Gauss-Newton matrix.
+In \citet{ng_adaptive} it was shown that if the density function of $R_{y|z}$ has the form $r(y|z) = \prod_{j=1}^m c( y_j - z_j )$ where $c(a)$ is some univariate density function over $\Real$, then $F$ is equal to a re-scaled\footnote{The re-scaling constant will be determined by the properties of $c(a)$.} version of the classical Gauss-Newton matrix for non-linear least squares, with regression function given by $f$.
+And in particular, the choice $c(a) = \exp(-a^2 / 2)$ turns the learning problem into non-linear least squares, and $F$ into the classical Gauss-Newton matrix.

-\citet{heskes} showed that the Fisher and the classical Gauss-Newton matrix are equivalent in the case of the squared error loss and proposed using the Fisher as an approximation to the Hessian in more general contexts.

-Concurrently with this work, \citet{razvan} showed that for several common loss functions like cross-entropy and squared error, the GGN and the Fisher are equivalent.
+\citet{heskes} showed that the Fisher and the classical Gauss-Newton matrix are equivalent in the case of the squared error loss, and proposed using the Fisher as an alternative to the Hessian in more general contexts.
+Concurrently with this work, \citet{razvan} showed that for several common loss functions like cross-entropy and squared error, the GGN and Fisher are equivalent.

-We will show that in fact there is a much more general equivalence between the two matrices, starting from observation that the expressions for the GGN in eqn.~\ref{eqn:GGN} and the Fisher in eqn.~\ref{eqn:fisher_nice_exp} are identical up to the equivalence of $H_L$ and $F_R$.
+We will show that in fact there is a much more general equivalence between the two matrices, starting from the observation that the expressions for the GGN in eqn.~\ref{eqn:GGN} and Fisher in eqn.~\ref{eqn:fisher_nice_exp} are identical up to the equivalence of $H_L$ and $F_R$.

-First, note that $L(y,z)$ may not even be convex in $z$, and so the GGN won't necessarily be well defined.
-But even if $L(y,z)$ is convex in $z$, it won't be true in general that $F_R = H_L$, and so the GGN and the Fisher will differ.
+First, note that $L(y,z)$ might not even be convex in $z$, so that it wouldn't define a valid GGN matrix.
+But even if $L(y,z)$ is convex in $z$, it won't be true in general that $F_R = H_L$, and so the GGN and Fisher will differ.
 However, there is an important class of $R_{y|z}$'s for which $F_R = H_L$ will hold, provided that we have $L(y,z) = -\log r(y|z)$ (putting us in the framework of Section \ref{sec:stat_learn}).

-Notice that $F_R = -\ex_{R_{y|f(x,\theta)}} [H_{\log r}]$, and $H_L = -H_{\log r}$ (which follows from $L(y,z) = -\log r(y|z)$).
+Notice that $F_R = -\ex_{R_{y|f(x,\theta)}} [H_{\log r(y|z)}]$, and $H_L = -H_{\log r(y|z)}$ (which follows from $L(y,z) = -\log r(y|z)$).
 Thus, the two matrices being equal is equivalent to the condition

 While this condition may seem arbitrary, it is actually very natural and holds in the important case where $R_{y|z}$ corresponds to an exponential family model with ``natural" parameters given by $z$.
-That is, when we have
+Stated in terms of equations this condition is